 From time to time, we may be asked to share the trial information (data) we have collected with researchers running other studies in this organisation and in other organisations so that they can perform analysis on the data to answer other important questions about critical illness and vitamin D deficiency.
 These organisations may be universities, NHS organisations or companies involved in health research and may be in this country or abroad.
 Any such request is carefully considered by the trial researchers and will only be granted if the necessary procedures and approvals are in place.
-This information will not identify you and will not be combined with other information in a way that could identify you.
-The information will only be used for the purpose of health research and cannot be used to contact you or to affect your care.
-It will not be used to make decisions about future services available to you, such as insurance.
-Under no circumstances will you be identified in any way in any report, presentation or publication arising from this or any other trial.
+This information will not identify your relative/friend/patient and will not be combined with other information in a way that could identify them.
+The information will only be used for the purpose of health research and cannot be used to contact you or your relative/friend/patient or to affect their care.
+It will not be used to make decisions about future services available to your relative/friend/patient, such as insurance.
+Under no circumstances will your relative/friend/patient be identified in any way in any report, presentation or publication arising from this or any other trial.

-To allow accurate follow up of all participants it will be necessary for the VITDALIZE UK Trial Office to contact other UK NHS bodies to provide information about your health.
-This would mean that the VITDALIZE UK Trial Office would use some of your personal identifiers (date of birth, NHS number (CHI number for patients in Scotland, H&C numbers for patients in Northern Ireland), trial number, age and sex.
-Your information will be held and maintained by central UK NHS bodies such as NHS digital.
+To allow accurate follow up of all participants it will be necessary for the VITDALIZE UK Trial Office to contact other UK NHS bodies to provide information about your relative's/friend's/patient's health.
+This would mean that the VITDALIZE UK Trial Office would use some of your friend's/relative's/patient's personal identifiers (date of birth, NHS number (CHI number for patients in Scotland, H&C numbers for patients in Northern Ireland), trial number, age and sex.
+Your relative's/friend's/patient's information will be held and maintained by central UK NHS bodies such as NHS digital.

-All individuals who have access to your information have a duty of confidentiality to you.
+All individuals who have access to your relative's/friend's/patient's information have a duty of confidentiality to you and your relative/friend/patient.

-Your rights to access change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
-To safeguard your rights, we will use the minimum personally identifiable information possible.
-Under the provisions of the GDPR 2018, you have the right to know what information the VITDALIZE UK Trial Office has recorded about you.
+Your rights to access change or move their information is limited, as we need to manage their information in specific ways in order for the research to be reliable and accurate.
+To safeguard your friend's/relative's/patient's rights, we will use the minimum personally identifiable information possible.
+Under the provisions of GDPR 2018, you have the right to know what information the VITDALIZE UK Trial Office has recorded about your relative/friend/patient.
 If you wish to view this information or find more about how we use this information, please contact Legal Services at the address below.
 Please note that a small fee may be payable to retrieve this information.